Skip to main content

 After the Civil War, the impoverished Creoles were said to be “too poor to paint and too proud to whitewash.”

 The early Creole proverb Misé fe macaque mangé piment (“Misery makes the monkey eat red pepper”) perhaps suggests why hot peppers were such an important ingredient in this region of the country.
 The Cajuns were economically, culturally, and geographically cut off from the more cosmopolitan areas.
 As Joel Cavaness, an accomplished Cajun cook and a direct descendant of the original Acadians, explains: “We grew up in the bayou eating only what we could grow, catch or shoot and cook in one big pot.
 We ate what was in season, which could mean that we ate crawfish daily for weeks.
-The great variety and spice in our diet came from combining various peppers from the garden with some onions, garlic and bell pepper to create bisque, étouffé, courtbouillon, sauce piquante , jambalaya, gumbo, or just simple, well-seasoned, boiled crawfish, shrimp, and crabs.”
+The great variety and spice in our diet came from combining various peppers from the garden with some onions, garlic and bell pepper to create bisque, étouffé, courtbouillon, sauce piquante, jambalaya, gumbo, or just simple, well-seasoned, boiled crawfish, shrimp, and crabs.”

 From the Spanish period onward, no matter how poor, each household could easily grow one or two varieties of hot peppers.
 The flavors of foods, from old raccoon meat to “mud bugs” (crawfish), were greatly enhanced by the addition of a little salt and a dose of red pepper.
 Eating pickled and raw pepper is still a popular south Louisiana barroom sport, a proof of manhood.
 If the Spanish influence was ever in danger of fading, the Mexican War reversed the trend.
-Hundreds of Louisianians went off to Mexico in the 184Os and returned home with a renewed passion for the pepper.
+Hundreds of Louisianians went off to Mexico in the 1840s and returned home with a renewed passion for the pepper.
 One of these men brought the Mcllhenny family of Avery Island some special Mexican pepper seeds.
-The result was Tabasco sauce, which now sells more than seventy million bottles annually.
+The result was Tabasco sauce, which now sells more than 70,000,000 bottles annually.

 Political turmoil throughout the world played an important part in refining the culinary style of the Creoles.
-Aristocrats fleeing the French Revolution brought a renewed dose of haute cuisine .
+Aristocrats fleeing the French Revolution brought a renewed dose of haute cuisine.
 Those from the West Indies and Santo Domingo brought with them techniques for the preparation of fish with a Spanish flavor.
-In the late nineteenth century, New Orleans also became a disembarkation point for Sicilians arriving in America, and they brought along their rich red gravies and dishes using garlic and bread crumbs, such as stuffed artichokes and eggplant, which, in Louisiana, became the stuffed Indian mirliton.
+In the late 19th century, New Orleans also became a disembarkation point for Sicilians arriving in America, and they brought along their rich red gravies and dishes using garlic and bread crumbs, such as stuffed artichokes and eggplant, which, in Louisiana, became the stuffed Indian mirliton.
 Yugoslavs from the Dalmatian coast were working the local oyster beds as early as 1840.
 Their expertise was so great that, by 1858, the local business directory had to give five pages over to oyster bars, oyster houses, and restaurants specializing in oyster dishes.

 Even Asians played a part in the diet of Louisiana.
 Besides the hackneyed barb comparing Creoles and Chinese—“They both worship their ancestors and eat a lot of rice”—it was Lee Yuen, a rice farmer from Canton, who perfected the method for drying shrimp in Louisiana in 1867.
 The new process made it possible to have shrimp year round.

-Between 1800 and 1860 Creole society flourished, and Creole cuisine, as it is known today, became firmly established.
-By 1840 New Orleans was the fourth largest city in the United States, the second largest port, and an economic center that attracted businessmen from all over the world.
+Between 1800 and 1860, Creole society flourished, and Creole cuisine, as it is known today, became firmly established.
+By 1840, New Orleans was the fourth largest city in the United States, the second largest port, and an economic center that attracted businessmen from all over the world.
 It was one of the first cities in the country to have public restaurants, and its hotel dining rooms served continental and Creole cuisine.

 Antoine’s, America’s oldest restaurant under single-family ownership, was founded in 1840 as a French-Creole boarding hotel.
 The Alciatore/Guste family has preserved the landmark restaurant, which moved to its present location in 1878, almost unchanged.
 Third- and fourth-generation patrons not only can eat at their grandparents’ favorite table, they can eat the same food.
 The menu is still in French with no explanation of dishes.
 The food is prepared in the authentic, nineteenth-century style—much heartier, richer, sweeter, and oilier than the culinary style of today.